Second Winter Campaign

 The Second Winter Campaign was a failed military campaign by the Ukrainian National Army in October and November 1921 against the Bolsheviks.
 It was the last campaign of the Ukrainian armed forces in post-World War I attempt to achieve independence of Ukraine.

 The plan

 The plan of the Second Winter Campaign was bold and simple: to move into central Ukraine and unify the various partisan units therein.
-In late 1917, there were many independent units working in central Ukraine, including the anarchist Nestor Makhno in the central steppes.
+Since late 1917, there were many independent units working in central Ukraine, including the anarchist Nestor Makhno in the central steppes.
 Together, the Army of the Ukrainian National Republic would then drive Bolshevik forces from Ukraine.

 Participating units

 There were three main army groups which took part in the campaign.

 The main group was known as the Volynhian group, and consisted of 800 men.
 It was under the command of general Yurii Tiutiunnyk, and the chief of staff was colonel Yurii Otmarshtain.
 The second group, known as the Podollian group, consisted of 400 men.
 It was commanded by Lt Col M. Palii and, later, Col S. Chorny.
 The third group, the Bessarabian group, under the command of general Andrii Huly-Hulenko, was based in Romania.